-- (ii) For a vendor of shares on entering into a contract for sale if the sale is required to be completed within 4 days on which the Stock Exchange is open for business (see s.5 of the Exclusions Regulation)17. - (iii) For a substantial shareholder on exercise of rights to subscribe for shares granted to him as part of a rights issue, and delivery of the shares to him on completion of the rights issue. - (iv) For a holding company, if the change in nature of the interest is due to the acquisition of an interest in those shares by its wholly owned subsidiary from another wholly owned subsidiary. - (v) For a holder of derivatives, due to a change in the terms on which rights under equity derivatives may be exercised because of a change in the number of underlying shares in issue. - (vi) For a substantial shareholder, where a "qualified lender" (see paragraph 2.12.16) comes to have an interest in the shares by way of security18.
+- (i) For a purchaser of shares on delivery of shares to him (if he has disclosed the acquisition of the equitable interest when he contracted to buy the shares). - (ii) For a vendor of shares on entering into a contract for sale if the sale is required to be completed within 4 days on which the Stock Exchange is open for business (see s.5 of the Exclusions Regulation). - (iii) For a substantial shareholder on exercise of rights to subscribe for shares granted to him as part of a rights issue, and delivery of the shares to him on completion of the rights issue. - (iv) For a holding company, if the change in nature of the interest is due to the acquisition of an interest in those shares by its wholly owned subsidiary from another wholly owned subsidiary.

+- (v) For a holder of derivatives, due to a change in the terms on which rights under equity derivatives may be exercised because of a change in the number of underlying shares in issue. - (vi) For a substantial shareholder, where a "qualified lender" (see paragraph 2.12.16) comes to have an interest in the shares by way of security.

-2.9.6 If a contract for the sale shares is not required to be completed within the period of 4 days mentioned in paragraph 2.9.5 (ii) you must file a notice within 3 business days of the date of the contract for sale (for the change in the nature of your interest - for substantial shareholders use code 1302) and file a second notice within 3 business days of delivery of the shares (when you cease to be interested in those shares).
+2.9.6 If a contract for the sale shares is not required to be completed within the period of 4 days mentioned in paragraph 2.9.5 (ii) you must file a notice within 3 business days of the date of the contract for sale (for the change in the nature of your interest - for substantial shareholders use code 117 "other") and file a second notice within 3 business days of delivery of the shares (when you cease to be interested in those shares).
 We take the view that if a vendor of shares is not required to file a notice for the reasons mentioned in paragraph 2.9.5 (ii) then a person who is taken to have that interest (i.e. the vendor's holding company or spouse) is also not required to file a notice.

-2.9.7 As a result of the exemption mentioned in paragraph 2.9.5 (vi) where a qualified lender comes to have an interest in the shares "by way of security" his security interest will not need to be reported.
+2.9.7 As a result of the exemption mentioned in paragraph 2.9.5 (vi) pledging of shares to a qualified lender "by way of security" will not need to be reported.
 However, if any interest other than a security interest is taken by the qualified lender, the grant of that interest would have to be reported by both the substantial shareholder and the qualified lender (see also paragraph 2.12.16).
-Thus, if -
+If a substantial shareholder pledges or charges shares he should use code 117 ("other") to describe the relevant event.
+The person taking a security interest should use code 101 or 103 to describe the relevant event and code 203 to describe the capacity in which it acquired the interest.